anntzer/pypi2pkgbuild/README.md

 fine when the upstream package is actually updated.

-However, dependencies are still expressed using the master package, so internal dependencies may appear as circular or repeated.
+However, dependencies are still expressed using the master package, so internal dependencies will appear be circular.

 All the packages are placed in a subfolder named `meta:$pkgname`, so one can easily install everything by `cd`'ing there and running